emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

 - **Optimized Time-Series Storage**: IoTDB provides optimized storage for time-stamped data.
 It leverages time-partitioning, compression, and data retention policies to efficiently store and manage large volumes of time-series data.
 This ensures a minimal storage footprint while maintaining high performance, which is essential for IoT workloads that generate massive amounts of time-series data.

-- **Fast and Complex Querying**

-  By leveraging this powerful database technology, businesses can perform complex analytics and queries on their time series data.
+- **Fast and Complex Querying**: IoTDB has rich query semantics, supporting time alignment for timeseries data accross devices and sensors, computation in timeseries field (frequency domain transformation) and rich aggregation function support in time dimension.
+It also deeply integrates with Apache Hadoop, Spark and Flink, providing more powerful analytics capabilities.
 EMQX seamlessly integrates with IoTDB, providing a unified solution for storing and analyzing MQTT data.

 ## Before You Start